phylotastic/phylotastic/admin/first_year_report.md

 ### Requirements-gathering and design

-use-case descriptions.  results of interviews.
+* Development of use-case descriptions
+* Collection of concrete examples
+* Information from interviewing scientists

-feedback on mobile app mockup
+   * feedback on mobile app mockup

-feedback on portal mockup
+   * feedback on portal mockup

-viewer requirements analysis
+* Analysis of viewer requirements

 ### Software development

 #### Web services newly implemented for this project

-1.  **Service Name**: Find Scientific Names on webpages with GNRD.
-A service for finding scientific names on web pages using Global Names Recognition and Discovery
+1.  **Find Scientific Names on webpages with GNRD** A service for finding scientific names on web pages using Global Names Recognition and Discovery
 ([GNRD](http://gnrd.globalnames.org/)).

-2. **Service Name**: Find Scientific Names on free-form text with GNRD.
-A service for finding scientific names on free texts using Global Names Recognition and Discovery
+2. **Find Scientific Names on free-form text with GNRD**  A service for finding scientific names on free texts using Global Names Recognition and Discovery
 ([GNRD](http://gnrd.globalnames.org/)).

-3. **Service Name**: Resolve Scientific Names with OpenTreeOfLife.
-A service for taxonomic name resolution of scientific names using [OpenTreeOfLife](https://github.com/OpenTreeOfLife/opentree/wiki/Open-Tree-of-Life-APIs#tnrs).
+3. **Resolve Scientific Names with OpenTreeOfLife**  A service for taxonomic name resolution of scientific names using [OpenTreeOfLife](https://github.com/OpenTreeOfLife/opentree/wiki/Open-Tree-of-Life-APIs#tnrs).

-4. **Service Name**: Resolve Scientific Names with GNR.
-A service for taxonomic name resolution of scientific names using Global Names Resolver ([GNR](http://resolver.globalnames.org)).
+4. **Resolve Scientific Names with GNR**  A service for taxonomic name resolution of scientific names using Global Names Resolver ([GNR](http://resolver.globalnames.org)).

-5. **Service Name**:  Get Phylogenetic trees from OpenTreeOfLife.
-A service for getting Phylogenetic Trees from [OpenTreeOfLife](https://github.com/OpenTreeOfLife/opentree/wiki/Open-Tree-of-Life-APIs#taxonomy).
+5. **Get Phylogenetic trees from OpenTreeOfLife**  A service for getting Phylogenetic Trees from [OpenTreeOfLife](https://github.com/OpenTreeOfLife/opentree/wiki/Open-Tree-of-Life-APIs#taxonomy).

-6. **Service Name**:  Get all Species from a Taxon using OpenTreeOfLife.
-A service for getting all Species that belong to a particular Taxon using [OpenTreeOfLife](https://github.com/OpenTreeOfLife/opentree/wiki/Open-Tree-of-Life-APIs#taxonomy)
+6. **Get all Species from a Taxon using OpenTreeOfLife**   A service for getting all Species that belong to a particular Taxon using [OpenTreeOfLife](https://github.com/OpenTreeOfLife/opentree/wiki/Open-Tree-of-Life-APIs#taxonomy)

-7. **Service Name**:  Get all Species (from a Taxon) that established in a particular country using OpenTreeOfLife and Inaturalist.
-A service for getting all Species (from a Taxon) that established in a particular country using [OpenTreeOfLife](https://github.com/OpenTreeOfLife/opentree/wiki/Open-Tree-of-Life-APIs#taxonomy) and [Inaturalist](http://www.inaturalist.org/pages/api+reference#get-places)
+7. **Get all Species (from a Taxon) that established in a particular country using OpenTreeOfLife and Inaturalist** A service for getting all Species (from a Taxon) that established in a particular country using [OpenTreeOfLife](https://github.com/OpenTreeOfLife/opentree/wiki/Open-Tree-of-Life-APIs#taxonomy) and [Inaturalist](http://www.inaturalist.org/pages/api+reference#get-places)

-8. **Service Name**:  Get images of a species using EOL.
-A service to get image urls of a species using [EOL](http://eol.org/api).
+8. **Get images of a species using EOL**  A service to get image urls of a species using [EOL](http://eol.org/api).

-9. **Service Name**: Get Species (of a Taxon) that have genome sequence in [NCBI](http://www.ncbi.nlm.nih.gov/).
+9. **Get Species (of a Taxon) that have genome sequence in [NCBI](http://www**ncbi.nlm.nih.gov/).
 A service to get subset of Species that belong to a particular Taxon and have genome sequence in [NCBI](http://www.ncbi.nlm.nih.gov/books/NBK25500/#chapter1.Finding_Related_Data_Through_En).

-10. **Service Name**: Get lists of species.
-A service to get lists of species that a user of phylotastic web application has published
+10. **Get lists of species**  A service to get lists of species that a user of phylotastic web application has published

-11. **Service Name**: Post a new list of species.
-A service to insert a new list of species by a phylotastic web application user.
+11. **Post a new list of species**  A service to insert a new list of species by a phylotastic web application user.

-12. **Service Name**: Replace species of an existing list.
-A service to replace the existing species objects with new species object of an existing list.
+12. **Replace species of an existing list**  A service to replace the existing species objects with new species object of an existing list.

-13. **Service Name**: Remove an existing list.
-A service to remove an existing list.
+13. **Remove an existing list**  A service to remove an existing list.

-14. **Service Name**: Compare Phylogenetic Trees.
-A service to compare two Phylogenetic Trees using [dendropy](http://dendropy.org/library/treecompare.html#module-dendropy.calculate.treecompare)
+14. **Compare Phylogenetic Trees**  A service to compare two Phylogenetic Trees using [dendropy](http://dendropy.org/library/treecompare.html#module-dendropy.calculate.treecompare)

+#### Web services registry designed and implemented for this project

+The web services registry (http://phylo.cs.nmsu.edu:8080/WSRegistry/) supports the following functions:
+* Log in/out as user/admin.
+* Upload wsdl files and insert description of web services.
+* Edit description of web services.
+* Remove wsdl files and relevant description.

-#### Mobile app newly implemented for this project
+#### Mobile app  designed and implemented  this project

 Currently, the mobile app
 * obtains images from the device's camera or photo library